Cursor vs Devin

 The Bottom Line

-Both Cursor and Devin are capable AI coding tools, but they serve different needs.
-Cursor scores higher (94/100 vs 82/100) and excels in ai-native development and code refactoring.
-The choice depends on your specific workflow, team size, and technical requirements.
+Cursor and Devin each serve different needs.
+Cursor scores higher (95/100 vs 84/100) and tends to excel in AI-Native Development and Code Refactoring.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Devin if: you prioritize autonomous development and junior developer tasks and don't mind a slightly lower score for specialized features.
+Choose Devin if: you prioritize Autonomous Development and Junior Developer Tasks and accept a slightly lower headline score for its specialized fit.